-- 1. The duration of the course leading to the degree of Master of Hotel Management & Catering Technology (MHMCT) shall be five academic years.
+1. The duration of the Bachelor of Hotel Management & Catering Technology (BHMCT)/ Bachelor of Tourism & Travel Management (BTTM) shall be four academic years.
 Each year shall be divided into two semesters.
+Thus, the BHMCT/BTTM Programme shall comprise of eight semesters spread over four years.
+On the completion of all the eight semesters, the students will be awarded the Degree of Bachelor of Hotel Management & Catering Technology (BHMCT)/ Degree of Bachelor of Tourism & Travel Management (BTTM).
+A candidate can complete all the eight semesters within a maximum period of 7 years from the date of admission to the first semester of the programme.

+2. Admission to the first semester of the Programme shall be open to candidates who have passed

+Senior Secondary Examination i.e. 10+2 with at least 45% marks (pass marks in case of SC/ST candidates) in aggregate from Board of School Education Haryana, Bhiwani or any other examination recognized by M.D University Rohtak as equivalent thereto.

+- 3. The first to eight semester examination shall be open to a regular student who: - a) bears a good moral character; - b) has been on the rolls of the Institute for the concerned semester; - c) has at least 75% attendance in the class during the concerned semester; - d) The candidate may be promoted to the next semester class automatically unless detained from examination on any genuine grounds.

+B. EXAMINATION
-A candidate shall have to pass all the ten semester examinations within a maximum period of eight years of his/her admission to the first semester of 5-Year [Integrated] Master of Hotel Management & Catering Technology (MHMCT) Programme failing which he/she will be deemed to be unfit for the programme. - 2.
-Admission to the first semester of the Programme shall be open to candidates who have passed Senior Secondary Examination i.e. 10+2 with at least 45% marks (pass marks in case of SC/ST candidates) in aggregate from a recognized Board of Education OR an equivalent examination. - 3.
-The first to tenth semester examinations shall be open to a regular student who: - i) bears a good moral character. - ii) has been on the rolls of the Institute during the semester; - has attended not less than 75% lectures delivered in theory as well as practical during the concerned semester. - iv) The candidate may be promoted to next semester automatically unless detained from examination by the university on any legitimate grounds. - 4.
-Every candidate shall be examined in the subject(s) as laid down in the Scheme of Examinations/Syllabus prescribed by the Academic Council from time to time. - 5.
-The external/internal examiner(s) will set the question papers as per the criteria laid down in the Scheme of Examinations for the programme. - 6.
-The medium of instruction and examination shall be ENGLISH only. - 7.
-The last date of receipt of admission forms and fees shall be fixed by the Vice Chancellor. - 8.
-The amount of examination fee to be paid by a candidate for each semester shall be as per the decision of the University from time to time.

-9. The Examinations for the odd semesters shall ordinarily be held in the month of December/January and for the even semesters in the month of May/June or on such dates as may be fixed by the Vice-Chancellor.
+- 4. Every candidate shall be examined in the subject(s) as laid down in the Scheme of Examinations/Syllabus prescribed by the Academic Council from time to time. - 5.
+The external examiner(s) will set the question papers as per the criteria laid down in the Scheme of Examinations for the programme. - 6.
+The medium of instruction and examinations shall be English Only.
+However, for Bachelor of Tourism & Travel Management Programme it can be English/Hindi. - 7.
+The last date of receipt of admission forms and fees shall be fixed by the Vice-Chancellor. - 8.
+The amount of examination fee to be paid by a candidate for each semester shall be as per the decision of the University from time to time. - 9.
+The Examinations for the odd semesters shall ordinarily be held in the month of December/January and for the even semesters in the month of May/June or on such dates as may be fixed by the Vice-Chancellor.

-All Supplementary examinations (Odd/Even Semesters) will be held for reappear/ failed candidates along with regular semester examinations.
+All Supplementary examinations will be held for re-appear/failed candidates along with regular semester examinations.